pigne/teaching/_posts/WebDev1/2019-02-10-css-basics.md

 - ID selectors (e.g.: `#item234`)
 - Inline style(e.g.: `<p style="color:red; width:100%;">.../<p>`)

+:warning: the less specific your selectors, the better.
+Check your selectors' specificity : <https://jonassebastianohlsson.com/specificity-graph/>

 ### The `!important` exception

 When `!important` is added at the end of a declaration, this one overwrites **all** the others made in the CSS for this property with these elements.